hanchendi/Dirac-Electron-Holography/README.md

 ------D2_different_shape-----
 For two targets of different shapes, the loss is added directly.
 Finally, the MMP method is used to compute the wave from the circle, star, and six dots scatters to get the fidelity.

+------Final_figures-----
+Matlab code and data to generate figure in the article.